kalindimchev/Data-Structures-and-Algorithms/01. Data-Structures-Algorithms-and-Complexity/homework/README.md

   ```

 3. (*) What is the expected running time of the following C# code?
-  - Explain why.
+  - Explain why using Markdown.
-  - Assume the input matrix has size of n * m.
+  - Assume the input matrix has size of `n * m`.

   ```cs
   long CalcSum(int[,] matrix, int row)